IAmShawn98/Basic-Portfolio/README.md

 # Basic-Portfolio
-This is an evolving portfolio to showcase my work.
+This is an evolving portfolio website to showcase my work.